Karroroenning/Snow-Patrol/README.md

 - SQL - Postgres

 ### Frameworks, Libraries & Programs Used
-- Google Fonts - for the font families:
-- Font Awesome - to add icons to the social links in the footer element.
+- Font Awesome - to add icons to the social links in the footer element and icons to my account and shopping bag.
 - GitHub - to store my repository for submission.
 - Balsamiq - were used to create mockups of the project prior to starting.
 - Am I Responsive? - to ensure the project looked good across all devices.